grommet/react-desc/README.md

   href: docPropType('link location.', PropTypes.string, {
     deprecated: 'use path instead'
   }),
-  id: React.PropTypes.string, // this will be ignored from the documentation
+  id: React.PropTypes.string, // this will be ignored for documentation purposes
   title: docPropType('title used for accessibility.', (prop, propName) => { return ... }, {
     format: 'XXX-XX'
   }),